Aug

 A Will Is The Smart Move For Your Estate & Your Family

 Obviously, drawing up a Will is the smart way to handle your estate.
-Failing to do so will only end up costing many times as much as the cost of a Will, and your heirs will have to deal with the payment either out of their pockets or from the estate if there is enough money there.
+Failing to do so will only end up costing much more than the cost of a Will, and your heirs will have to deal with the payment either out of their pockets or from the estate if there is enough money there.

 Probate for each state is different.
-It would be best to meet with an attorney in the decedent's home state to handle the probate administration of the estate.
+You should meet with an attorney in the decedent's home state to give you fee and cost estimates on handling the probate administration of the estate.

 If you would like to talk about drawing up a Will or other estate planning documents in the state of Texas, please call Adair M. Buckner for a free initial consultation.*